 As a starting point, the rules apply for 12 years and up - but not always.
 Then check the specific rules of the country you are going to.

-It is worth keeping an eye on developments right up until departure - and also along the way - as entry requirements can change quickly if the infection rate goes up or down.
-This also applies if the number of infections increases in Denmark; then stricter restrictions can be introduced for Danes who travel to other countries.
+It is worth keeping an eye on developments right up to departure – and also during the journey – as the entry requirements can change quickly if the number of infections goes up or down.
+This also applies if the number of infections increases in Denmark, because then (tighter) restrictions may be introduced for Danes traveling to other countries.

 The EU, EEA and Schengen countries have joined forces on a common corona passport and common reopening rules, but it is still the individual countries that ultimately decide the entry rules.
 Therefore, check the individual countries rules and travel instructions at the Ministry of Foreign Affairs.